-Before you can apply for a work permit your employer must register with Manitoba Labour and Immigration and, in most cases, obtain prior approval for foreign worker recruitment from Employment and Social Development Canada (ESDC).
+Before you can apply for a work permit your employer must register with Manitoba Labour – Employment Standards and, in most cases, obtain prior approval for foreign worker recruitment from Employment and Social Development Canada (ESDC).

 Visiting workers who have been offered a full-time, permanent job from the Manitoba employer for whom they’ve worked at least six months may be eligible to stay to live and work in Manitoba with Canadian permanent resident status through the Manitoba Provincial Nominee Program.

 Foreign nationals who want to work in Manitoba in order to become eligible to apply to immigrate through the Manitoba Provincial Nominee Program (MPNP) may look for employment opportunities advertised by employers in the Manitoba section of Job Bank.

 - There is no application intake period for skilled workers employed in Manitoba with temporary or post-graduate work permits; MPNP Online accepts applications year-round from qualified skilled workers whose connection is Manitoba Employment.

 Manitoba-destined immigrants – that is, provincial nominees and people approved under federal immigration programs – can start their job search while still in their home country to identify and address gaps in their qualifications, and find job openings in Manitoba that suit their skill and experience profiles.

 New Manitobans who are not yet employed (that is, immigrants who recently arrived in the province with Canadian permanent resident status) can take advantage of orientation, referral and job-readiness programs at Manitoba Start in downtown Winnipeg, or find the immigrant service near you.